Partners Group

-Partners Group Holding AG is a Swiss-based global private equity firm with US$174 billion in assets under management in private equity, private infrastructure, private real estate and private debt.
+Partners Group Holding AG is a Swiss-based global private equity firm with US$185 billion in assets under management in private equity, private infrastructure, private real estate, private debt and royalties.

 The firm manages a broad range of funds, structured products and customised portfolios for an international clientele of institutional investors, private banks, individual investors and other financial institutions.
 The firm has completed more than 250 private equity investments in portfolio companies.
 In 2020, Partners Group became a constituent of the Swiss Market Index, an index of the 20 largest stocks in Switzerland.
-As of 2024, Partners Group is the fifth most-valuable publicly listed private markets firm in the world by market capitalisation.

 History

 Early history (1996-2010)

 Partners Group was co-founded in 1996 by Urs Wietlisbach, Marcel Erni and Alfred Gantner in Zug, Switzerland.
 Each of the co-founders contributed an equal share to the initial pool in the first year.
 In the firm's second year it had its first major milestone, launching a US$150 million small & midcap fund focused on investments in German-speaking Europe.
 The fund was a huge success in continental Europe.
 According to Institutional Investor magazine, this is partly due to the lack of competition at the time in Europe compared to North America.
 In the same article, co-founder Alfred Gantner stated “you had to explain the term to people because ‘private equity’ in the way we understand it today did not exist, it was called Risikokapital, risk capital, which was associated with venture capital.”

 In 1998, it completed a secondary transaction involving the private equity portfolio of Royal Dutch Shell’s U.S. pension fund for US$265 million.
 At the time, it was the largest secondary transaction recorded.
 In 2002, Partners Group was an early investor in Esmertec, a Java client software maker.
 Partners Group is a joint stock company under Swiss law, listed on the Swiss Exchange since its 2006 initial public offering (minority floating).
 Around 45% of the shares are held by employees and partners.
 As of 2016, according to Forbes' annual billionaire's list, founders Gantner, Erni, and Wietlisbach are listed as three of the 25 wealthiest private equity managers in the world, each with net worths totaling $1.3 billion.
 Since 2001, Partners Group has pioneered evergreen funds in private markets and launched the first European Long Term Investment Fund (ELTIF) in 2017.